etsy fake reviews reddit me for it. How I did to be able to be, which are working on a $100. We also have to do

 health care costs is rooted in the growing third

-party pay system. one simply needs to envision what
+party pay system.
+One simply needs to envision what

 would happen to food costs if employers started

-providing food insurance. when you reach the
+providing food insurance.
+When you reach the

 checkout counter the bill is simply charged to your

-food insurance company. since you are using someone
+food insurance company.
+Since you are using someone

-else锟絪 money to pay for your food锟絧rice would not be
+else�s money to pay for your food�price would not be

-a consideration锟絪uper markets would give way to
+a consideration�Super Markets would give way to

-gourmet markets锟絯ith food costs skyrocketing. we
+Gourmet Markets�with food costs skyrocketing.
+We

-simply do not spend somebody else锟絪 money as wisely
+simply do not spend somebody else�s money as wisely

-or as frugally as we spend our own. then as the
+or as frugally as we spend our own.
+Then as the

 government would attempt to remedy the rising food

-costs by expanding the third party pay system锟絯ith
+costs by expanding the third party pay system�with

-government provided food insurance锟絝ood costs and
+government provided food insurance�food costs and

-gourmet markets would simply expand further. this
+Gourmet Markets would simply expand further.
+This

 would continue us down the never ending spiral of

-growing food costs锟絠n the exact same fashion that we
+growing food costs�in the exact same fashion that we

 have endured with never ending health care costs.

-world war ii wage ceilings spawned the proliferation
+World War II wage ceilings spawned the proliferation

-of employer-provided medical insurance. in 1954 the
+of employer-provided medical insurance.
+In 1954 the

-to health care plans tax exempt. in the early
+to health care plans tax exempt.
+In the early

 fifties, union membership became mandatory for over

-two thirds of the production work force. this
+two thirds of the production work force.
+This

 enabled the unions to establish compulsory health